'Being nato': Murder accused shot victim three times

 Phillips' defence counsel, Ron Mansfield QC, told the jury the Crown had painted Phillips as some kind of "Rambo" but that he was more like "Big Ted".

-Mansfield said Phillips was suffering poor mental health at the time of the shooting, which Mansfield said the young man takes responsibility for.
+Mansfield said Phillips was suffering poor mental health at the time of the shooting, which he said the young man takes responsibility for.

+The shooting was self-defence, Mansfield said, and there was reference to Williams having a knife, though Mann said earlier that no knife was found at the scene other than a pocket knife.

-He said Phillips had been badly burned in a fire, which had affected him mentally and physically and that Williams had physically and psychologically abused Chloe Randall.
+Mansfield said Phillips had been badly burned in a fire, which had affected him mentally and physically, and that Williams had physically and psychologically abused Chloe Randall.

 Mansfield said the jury would hear from Phillips himself about the events leading up to the shooting including Williams' "violent assault" of Phillips in the January scuffle.